brightspot/react-examples/graphql-schema-versioning/README.md

 ## Step 7: Update The App

-Based on the changes made, we need to update the query in the front-end application for Codegen to get the correct fields and types.
+Based on the changes made, update the query in the front-end application for Codegen to get the correct fields and types.

-The `Movie.tsx` component needs to be updated to display the new fields and change 'description' to 'plot':
+Update the `Movie.tsx` component to display the new fields and change 'description' to 'plot':

 `graphql-schema-versioning/app/src/components/MoviesQuery.graphql`: